Qatar fund may up bid for Canary Wharf owner Songbird-Sunday Times

-LONDON Qatar Investment Authority (QIA) and Brookfield Property Partners may increase their 2.2 billion pound ($3.5 billion) takeover offer for Songbird Estates, majority owner of London's Canary Wharf, the Sunday Times reported.
+LONDON Nov 9 Qatar Investment Authority (QIA) and Brookfield Property Partners may increase their 2.2 billion pound ($3.5 billion) takeover offer for Songbird Estates , majority owner of London's Canary Wharf, the Sunday Times reported.

 Songbird rejected an initial approach on Friday, saying the 295-pence a share offer significantly undervalued the company.